arashazimi0032/Core/README.md

 app.Run();
 ```
 With adding ``builder.Services.AddCleanTemplate()`` and ``app.UseCleanTemplate();`` lines of code to your ``Program.cs``, all CleanTemplate capabilities will be registered except DbContext.
-fir registering DbContext you should normally register it using ``builder.Services.AddDbContext`` and ``builder.Services.AddIdentity``.
+for registering DbContext you should normally register it using ``builder.Services.AddDbContext`` and ``builder.Services.AddIdentity``.

 The CleanTemplate Package introduces four empty interfaces (``ICleanBaseScoped``, ``ICleanBaseSingleton``, ``ICleanBaseTransient``, ``ICleanBaseIgnore``) for handling LifeTime Service Registration.